 Times, they are a changin’, but aren’t they always?
 That’s time’s deal.
 No moment is the same as the last – no arrangement of stars and galaxies and planets stays exactly as it was a moment ago.
 Even in your bedroom, there are so many atoms and molecules floating around (and at such high speeds) that the odds of them being in the same state from one moment to the next are virtually zero.
 The universe is in a perpetual state of change.

-Of course, statistical physics wasn’t what Bob Dylan had in mind when he wrote his iconic song, was it?
+Of course, statistical physics wasn’t what Bob Dylan had in mind when he wrote his song, was it?
 His words, however, still ring true today – perhaps more than ever.

 Other big changes are afoot too.
 In the early parts of the 20th century, even alcohol consumptions was prohibited.
-Now, we’re seeing the beginnings of legalization for drugs like marijuana and a softening or regulations on the research of other natural drugs and psychedelic compounds.
+Now, we’re seeing the beginnings of legalization of drugs like marijuana and a softening or regulations on the research of other natural drugs and psychedelic compounds.
 People are beginning to seek out better treatments for their problems, embracing the power of science to explore the benefits and risks of various substances.